 In the field of Mental Health, for example, this has been happening for some time, with good results, so the person in charge augurs the best for this CHUA + Proximity Project.

 And he added that it will not only be the users who will have benefits, the health professionals themselves will also have them.
 This is because the project, by promoting displacement, by deep Algarve, from the hospitals' pediatric team, will also “put our professionals to talk to each other.
 From this interaction, only good things can result».

 «Today I am particularly happy», guaranteed, for his part, José Gonçalves, mayor of Aljezur.
 “I'm happy when you make things happen for the good of people.
 That is our main mission, as mayors”.

 Ensuring that this new project, which started yesterday, at regional level, in Aljezur, «will make all the difference», José Gonçalves recalled that «health has been, over the years, a concern of the mayors of this county».

-Among the investments made by the municipality, he recalled the physiotherapy room that the Chamber installed in the Health Center, as well as the dentist's office, the purchase of the Mobile Health Unit, the guarantee of accommodation for the new family health doctor who started work in the municipality at the beginning of the year, or even the «closeness and effort during these two years of the pandemic».
+Among the investments made by the municipality, he recalled the physiotherapy room that the Council installed in the Health Centre, as well as the dentist's office, the purchase of the Mobile Health Unit, the guarantee of accommodation for the new family health doctor who began to working in the county at the beginning of the year, or even the «proximity and effort during these two years of the pandemic».

 Yesterday, at the start of the new project, the Municipality of Aljezur gave another precious help: it delivered a brand new electric vehicle to CHUA, to transport the team (doctor and nurse) that will come to the county every week.
 The CHUA president herself considered this help "fundamental", since the Hospital Center, by itself, would not have vehicles available for travel.